ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

    {: tip}

 2. Consider what type of data you have on your original {{site.data.keyword.blockstorageshort}} LUN and how best to copy it to your new LUN.
    - If you have backups, static content, and things that aren't expected to change during the copy, you don't need to worry much.
    - If you're running a database or a virtual machine on your {{site.data.keyword.blockstorageshort}}, make sure that the data isn't altered during the copy to avoid data corruption.
    - If you have any bandwidth concerns, do the migration during off-peak times.
    - If you need assistance with these considerations, open a support case.

 3. Copy your data across.
    - For **Microsoft&reg; Windows**, format the new storage, and copy the data from your original {{site.data.keyword.blockstorageshort}} LUN to your new LUN by using Windows Explorer.
    - For **Linux&reg;**, you can use `rsync` to copy over the data.
-      ```
+      ```zsh
       [root@server ~]# rsync -Pavzu /path/to/original/block/storage/* /path/to/new/block/storage
       ```